Vista Murrieta High School

 Vista Murrieta High School (VMHS) is a comprehensive, four-year high school located in Murrieta, California, United States.
 It is operated by the Murrieta Valley Unified School District.
 It opened in August 2003, relieving the overcrowding at Murrieta Valley High School, which had been the district's only comprehensive high school until that time.
-During the 2016–2017 school year, the school served over 3,500 students.
+During the 2022–2023 school year, the school served over 3,800 students.
 The campus sits on 68 acre overlooking most of the City of Murrieta to the south.

 VMHS is a four-year comprehensive high school accredited by the Western Association of Schools and Colleges (as of 2006).

+The current principal is Celeste Scallion, who took over after the 2020–2021 school year, after former principal Mick Wager.

 This school was named "the most spirited school in the nation" from MaxPreps.com on March 31, 2009, as well as 2010.
-It was awarded the same title from Varsity.com for the 2015–2016 school year.
-It is now a California Distinguished School.
+It was awarded the same title from Varsitybrands.com for the 2015–2016 school year, and recently won the title again for the 2022–2023 school year.
+It is a California Distinguished School.

+In the 2022–2023 school year, Vista Murrieta celebrated its 20th anniversary, after opening in 2003.
+Celebrations included a 20th anniversary themed Homecoming, 20th anniversary flags on light posts around the school, and merchandise including sweatshirts and baseball caps.
+Although this was their 20th year open, the school's 20th graduating class will walk in 2026.

 Golden Alliance

 The Vista Murrieta Golden Alliance is the high school's marching band and color guard.
-They won their first title at the 2016 Bands of America Long Beach Regionals in history.
+They won their first Bands of America Regional Champion title at the 2016 Bands of America Long Beach Regionals in history.
 In addition, the band traveled to Indianapolis, Indiana in November 2016 to compete in Grand Nationals.
 They successfully got to semi-finals and acquired 14th place, with their show, Cinders.
 In addition, they won The Albert J Castronovo Esprit de Corp Award for their spirited excellence during their travels.
 A few weeks after the Golden Alliance returned from Indianapolis, they learned that they also won the Sudler Shield Award from the John Philip Sousa Foundation for their world class excellence.
 In November 2019, the band traveled to San Antonio, Texas and competed at the Bands of America San Antonio Super Regional Championships.
 They acquired 20th place out of 82 bands with their show, Luna.
+The band would receive their second Bands of America Regional Champion title at the 2025 Bands of America California Regional in Rancho Cucamonga with their field show, The Invitation, in November 2025.